SCROLL DOWN • SCROLL DOWN • SCROLL DOWN •

 #1.
 People

+People is #1 in the 3 P’s of service marketing.
 Who provides services to customers?
 In most cases, it’s people.
 The quality of the service being provided by a company’s people largely contributes to the customer’s overall experience, which is why many service-based businesses view their employees as an investment.

 When it comes to the people aspect of a service business, there are two types of marketing involved: internal marketing and external marketing.